brevzin/cpp_proposals/3294_code_injection/code-injection.md

 * C macros don't follow any scoping rules, and can change any code, anywhere.
 This is why they do not leak into or out of C++ modules.
 * The C preprocessor is a language unto itself, that doesn't understand C++ syntax, with limited functionality that is very tedious to program in.
 Even what we would consider to be very basic language constructs like `if` or `for` are expert-level features in the preprocessor, and even then are highly limited.

-We think that C++ does need a code manipulation mechanism, and that token sequences can provide a much better solution than C macros.
+We think that C++ does need a code manipulation mechanism, and that construct sequences can provide a much better solution than C macros.

 ## Design Approach

 One way to think about a macro is that it is a function that takes _code_ and produces _code_, without necessarily evaluating or even parsing the code (indeed the code that is input to the macro need not even be valid C++ at all).

-With token sequences, we suddenly gain a way to represent macros in C++ proper: a macro is a function that takes a token sequence and returns a token sequence, whereby it can be automatically injected (with some syntax marker at the call site).
+With construct sequences, we suddenly gain a way to represent macros in C++ proper: a macro is a function that takes a construct sequence and returns a construct sequence, whereby it can be automatically injected (with some syntax marker at the call site).

 This is already implicitly the way that macros operate in LISPs like Scheme and Racket, and is explicitly how they work in Rust and Swift.
 In Rust, [procedural macros](https://doc.rust-lang.org/reference/procedural-macros.html) have the form: